Skill gaps are a domain that nobody nor company can escape.

 Despite companies being generally reluctant to spend large budgets on training, though, the opposite can be just as problematic.

 Throwing money at an e-learning platform without properly targeting the modules or considering their integration with an existing HR system can limit the program’s effectiveness - making training seem like nothing more than an afterthought or token gesture.
+Consider specific training programs that can benefit you, like a virtual sales training workshop.

 Similarly, there needs to be some consideration given to how you convey certain information.